 - Make sure you have all the required permits for gas piping, flue piping, and gas installation.

-- The main step of gas fireplace installation is gas piping.
+- The main step of gas fireplace installation in Alexandria, VA is gas piping.
 Hire a plumber to decide the route of the gas supply line.
-Make sure the pipe is a threaded black metal gas pipe, that is approved in the gas fireplace manual you have purchased.
+Make sure the pipe is a threaded black metal gas pipe that is approved in the gas fireplace manual you have purchased.

 - Now, place the mantle to mark and cut the baseboard.
 Place the firebox on its legs temporarily, to mark the vent holes.
 Make holes with the help of a good drill machine.
 Decide on the appropriate size of the flue pipe to avoid digging unnecessary holes in the wall.